saisiddharthnandhakumar/ManhattanBusinessAnalytics2023-FoodSafety-Security/README.md

 The datasets we were suggested from the FAO (Food and Agricultural Organization) from where we got variables about Food Security which was our dependent variable, agricultural production, trade variables like the import and export of different types of fruits, vegetables, grains, etc.
 We also got some variables from the World Bank such as population, Gross Domestic Product (GDP), labor participation rate, and average precipitation.

-Totally we had over 147 variables from the years 1970 to 2022.
+We had over 147 variables from the years 1970 to 2022.

 In addition to these widely available datasets, we also conducted interviews with Africans who have migrated to the US over the years to gain an insider's scoop on what their take was on the situation of food security in Africa.
 This was also to check if there was any bias in the data, which we did find.